-We have audited the consolidated financial statements of Webis Holdings plc (the "Company") and its subsidiaries (together, the "Group"), which comprise the consolidated and Company statement of financial position as at 31 May 2022, the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of Webis Holdings plc (the "Company") and its subsidiaries (together, the "Group"), which comprise the consolidated and Company statement of financial position as at 30 May 2023, the consolidated statements of comprehensive income, changes in equity and cash flows and Company statement of changes in equity for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated financial statements:
+In our opinion,

-- give a true and fair view of the state of the Group's and of the Company's affairs as at 31 May 2022 and of the Group's loss for the year then ended; - have been properly prepared in accordance with UK Adopted International Accounting Standards post Brexit; and - have been properly prepared in accordance with the requirements of the Companies Acts 1931 to 2004.
+- The financial statements give a true and fair view of the state of the Group's and of the Company's affairs as at 31 May 2023 and of the Group's loss for the year then ended: - The Group financial statements have been properly prepared in accordance with UK-Adopted International Accounting Standards; - The Parent Company statement of financial position and statement of changes in equity and related notes ("Parent Company financial statements") have been properly prepared in accordance with UK-adopted International Accounting Standards; and - The Group and Parent Company financial statements have been prepared in accordance with the requirements of the Companies Acts 1931 to 2004.